AEG

 Appointing an enduring guardian reduces the possibility that such decisions will be made by Guardianship Division of the NSW Civil and Administrative Tribunal (NCAT).

-Having an Enduring Guardianship in place helps avoid a situation where family members who cannot agree have to ask NCAT to make a Guardianship Order.
+Family members may disagree about what is in your best interests.
+Having an Enduring Guardianship in place helps avoid a situation where family members cannot agree and have to ask NCAT to make a Guardianship Order.
 The guardian NCAT appoints may not be the person you would have chosen.

 What is a "person responsible"?